Special Events Include

 Dormouse Tea Party

-The kids get their very own table at the Mad Hatter Tea Party.
+The kids get their very own Mad Hatter Tea Party.
 Special Friends (such as stuffed toys) are encouraged and hats are required.
 (If you forget to bring your hat, stop in an hour early and decorate one before the party.)

 Kids Pizza Party

 This is a free pizza party for the kids while their parents are at the Pegasus Awards Banquet.
 Simply sign up at registration by Sat afternoon (so we know how many pizzas are needed), and drop your child off on your way to the banquet.

 We would like to thank the many wonderful people who have provided this service in the past, and hope the community will continue to support us in our attempts to make OVFF a wonderful experience for filkers of ALL ages.

 KidSpace is all about helping you help your child enjoy the convention.
 Since accidents are not enjoyable, let's work together to keep your kids safe.

 Kids in Tow will, of course, be with you or another designated adult at all times.
 For additional security, in case of accidental separation, you may want to consider equipping the child with a photo of his or her adults.
 This might be a laminated card diaper-pinned to clothing, a t-shirt with an iron-on transfer, a button, a temporary tattoo, or anything else you can imagine.
 The reason for suggesting photographic identification is the possibility that not everybody at the convention will know you by name.